sukiletxe/vbns-ao2/README.md

 * [Python for Windows Extensions](http://sourceforge.net/projects/pywin32/)
 * accessible_output2, libloader and platform_utils, by Christopher Toth and Tyler Spivey.
 They are included and the firs one is modified.
 The originals can be downloaded from <http://hg.q-continuum.net>.
 * [Pandoc](http://pandoc.org/) to generate the documentation.
+* [7-Zip](http://7-zip.org) to compress the compiled executable using the included batch file.

 You will need py2exe to make a compiled executable.
 Also, to make the compiled executable run properly, you will need to delete the gen_py folder of the win32com package, usually found at C:\Python27\Lib\site-packages\win32com.